marcosjimenez/DotNetFaker/README.md

 # DotNetFaker
 DotNetFaker helps on creating fake values for your c# classes.

-Usage is based on attributes, simply decorate your class with the Fake attribute and launch the generator.
+It is based on attributes, decorate your class with the attributes and launch the generator.

-##Usage

-Locate the Person class on the test project
+## Usage

+### Models

+Your models must contains the **Fake** and/or **CustomFake** attributes.
+Generators will use this information to generate fake data.

 ```c#
  public class Person